Related Posts

 Limited Effectiveness of Antibiotics

-Traditional treatments for Lyme disease primarily involve the use of antibiotics, such as doxycycline or amoxicillin.
-While these medications can be effective in eliminating the bacteria responsible for the infection, they have limitations.
+Traditional treatments for Lyme disease primarily involve using antibiotics, such as doxycycline or amoxicillin.
+While these medications can effectively eliminate the bacteria responsible for the infection, they have limitations.
 One major challenge is that antibiotics may not completely eradicate all traces of the bacteria, leading to persistent symptoms in some individuals.
 Additionally, long-term use of antibiotics can disrupt the natural balance of gut bacteria and potentially contribute to antibiotic resistance.

 Delayed Diagnosis and Treatment